Do you find yourself unable to focus on audiobooks?

-If you don’t give yourself enough room to get into the story, it will be harder to concentrate on the words rather than the world around you and make it more difficult for you to follow what’s happening.
+If you don’t give yourself enough room to get into the story, it will be harder to concentrate on the words rather than the world around you, making it more difficult to follow what’s happening.

 Also, if you find any section of an audiobook particularly confusing or dull, but you are determined to finish it without rewinding (which can be frustrating), try listening at another time later in the day.
 It’s often easier to pay attention when your mind isn’t tied up with tasks and to-do lists!